1. Marketing In Virtual Experiences

 - According to 2021 data from EventTrack, 91% of customers would be more likely to purchase products or services from a brand after participating in a branded experience.
 (EventTrack)

-- According to data from Hubspot’s Marketing Industry Trends Report, experiential marketing has been ranked as one of the top five strategies companies currently use to market their products and services to customers.
+- According to data from Hubspot’s Marketing Industry Trends Report, experiential marketing has been ranked as one of the top five strategies companies use to market their products and services to customers.
 (Hubspot)

 - According to 2021 data from Agency EA, 71% of business-to-business marketers have organized a hybrid event within the past six months.
 Similarly, 63% of business-to-consumer marketers have done the same.